Bounded Solutions in Incompressible Hydrodynamics: Application to Ideal MHD and Elsässer Variables

 In the previous system, $\pi_1$ and $\pi_2$ are two (\textsl{a priori} distinct) scalar functions which enforce the independent divergence-free conditions $\D (\al) = \D (\bt) = 0$.
-In contrast to \eqref{eq:mhd}, the Elsässer system \eqref{eq:elsasser} has the same number $2d+2$ of equations as of unknowns, which are $(\al, \bt, \pi_1, \pi_2)$.
-This difference is explained by noting that the structure of system \eqref{eq:elsasser} implies that we must have, \textsl{e.g.} under mild integrability assumptions (see \cite{CF3} and Theorem \ref{t:Els} below), the equality of the ``pressure'' functions $\pi_1 = \pi_2$.
-This is consistent with the fact that, whenever we sum and substract the first two equations of \eqref{eq:mhd}, we obtain \eqref{eq:elsasser} with $\pi_1 = \pi_2 = \pi + \frac{1}{2}|b|^2$.
+In contrast to \eqref{ieq:c3mhd}, the Elsässer system \eqref{eq:elsasser} has the same number $2d+2$ of equations as of unknowns, which are $(\al, \bt, \pi_1, \pi_2)$.
+This difference is explained by noting that the structure of system \eqref{eq:elsasser} implies that we must have, say under mild integrability assumptions (see \cite{CF3} and Theorem \ref{t:c3Els} below), the equality of the ``pressure'' functions $\pi_1 = \pi_2$.
+This is consistent with the fact that, whenever we sum and substract the first two equations of \eqref{ieq:c3mhd}, we obtain \eqref{eq:elsasser} with $\pi_1 = \pi_2 = \pi + \frac{1}{2}|b|^2$.

-As a set of transport equations, the Elsässer system is much easier to deal with than the ``classical'' ideal MHD system, since \eqref{eq:mhd} only is (up to the non-local pressure term) a quasi-linear symmetric hyperbolic system\footnote{In contrast with transport equations, the basic theory of such systems only exists in $L^2$ based spaces.
-We refer to \cite{Br} for more insight on the this: a symmetric hyperbolic system with constant coefficients is well-posed in $L^p$, $p \neq 2$, if and only if the matrix coefficients all commute.}.
+As a set of transport equations, the Elsässer system is much easier to deal with than the ``classical'' ideal MHD system, since \eqref{ieq:c3mhd} only is (up to the non-local pressure term) a quasi-linear symmetric hyperbolic system\footnote{In contrast with transport equations, the basic theory of such systems only exists in $L^2$ based spaces.
+We refer to \cite{Brenner} for more insight on the this: a symmetric hyperbolic system with constant coefficients is well-posed in $L^p$, $p \neq 2$, if and only if the matrix coefficients all commute.}.
 As a matter of fact, all well-posedness results obtained for the ideal MHD equations have used, in one way or another, this change of variables (see \cite{Sch}, \cite{Secchi}, \cite{MY}, \cite{CF3}).

-The catch is that, although systems \eqref{eq:mhd} and \eqref{eq:elsasser} are closely related, they are not, strictly speaking, equivalent.
-In \cite{CF3} (see Section 4), we had shown that equivalence between the two systems holds in an $L^p$ framework (with $p < +\infty$), and that it does not in the $L^\infty$ one.
-In fact, it is simple enough to find examples of functions $(\al, \bt)$ which solve system \eqref{eq:elsasser} but are such that the functions
+The catch is that, although systems \eqref{ieq:c3mhd} and \eqref{eq:elsasser} are closely related, \textsl{they are not, strictly speaking, equivalent}.
+In \cite{CF3} (see Section 4), we had shown that equivalence between the two systems holds in the framework of $L^p$ solutions (with $p < +\infty$), and that it does not in for $L^\infty$ solutions.

-do not solve \eqref{eq:mhd}.
-As we will see below, the same problem as in our study of the Euler equations arise: the space $L^\infty$ contains non-trivial polynomials.